RFNajera/Biostats-Walkthrough/index.md

 ### Question: Is the mean birth weight of premature babies different than the mean birth weight of non-premature babies?

 ### Question: Is the mean birth weight of babies born to smoking mom different than the mean birth weight of babies born to non-smoking moms?

+### Question: Suppose that women who gave birth to underweight babies were then given a supplement before and durign their second pregnancy and their second set of babies has a different birth weight.
+How can we tell if the mean weight of the second group is higher than the mean weight of the first?

 # Comparing the Proportions of Two Groups